 Therefore, the research questions pertaining to the second phase of the present registered report are as follows:

-RQ.
+RQ3.
 What is the content validity of the pre-established revised 20-item short version of the UPPS-P Impulsive Behavior Scale (UPPS-P-20-R)?

-RQ.
+RQ4.
 What is the construct validity of the pre-established revised 20-item short version of the UPPS-P Impulsive Behavior Scale (UPPS-P-20-R)?

-RQ.
+RQ5.
 What is the internal consistency reliability of the pre-established revised 20-item short version of the UPPS-P Impulsive Behavior Scale (UPPS-P-20-R)?

 Box 2.2.
 A data-driven methodological approach to construct-level content validity in short-form development and evaluation